Middle Ear Infections (Otitis Media)

 A child whose eardrum has ruptured might have ringing or buzzing in the ear and not hear as well as usual.

 Some lifestyle choices can help protect kids from ear infections:

-Prevent exposure to secondhand smoke, which can increase the number and severity
+- Prevent exposure to secondhand smoke, which can increase the number and severity of ear infections.

 When Should I Call the Doctor?

 Very rarely, ear infections that don't go away or severe repeated middle ear infections can lead to complications.
 So kids with an earache or a sense of fullness in the ear, especially when combined with fever, should be seen by their doctors if they aren't getting better after a couple of days.